CopperEgg/apidocs/revealmetrics/samples.md

 ---
 layout: default
-title: RevealMetrics - Samples
+title: Custom Metrics - Samples
 ---

 Overview
 --------
-These are the API calls for storing and retrieving data samples to/from RevealMetrics.
+These are the API calls for storing and retrieving data samples to/from CopperEgg Custom Metrics.

 Storing a data sample
 ---------
-To store a data sample, you POST the new value, referencing it using the metric name and metric group.
+To store a data sample, you POST the new value, referencing it using the metric name, metric group and identifier.

 ####Required parameters:
 * the METRICGROUP_ID is specified as part of the path